michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-09-newsletter.md

 *[video][vid scriptless ecdsa], [transcript][tx scriptless ecdsa], possible now*

-## Discussion wrap-up: the evolution of bitcoin script
+## Discussion: the evolution of bitcoin script

-*Discussion wrap-up presented by Olaoluwa Osuntokun*

-This wrap-up of a two-hour discussion group briefly mentioned a large variety of proposed changes to Bitcoin's Script language---far too many to mention here even in summary.
+A two-hour discussion group focused on this topic mentioned a large variety of proposed changes to Bitcoin's Script language---far too many to mention here even in summary.
 However, a few changes were mentioned as theoretically possible to accomplish in 2019 if the community is